monkeyDluffy6017/higress/plugins/wasm-go/extensions/ai-quota/README_EN.md

 **Behavior**:
 1. Extract user ID from JWT token
+2. If `check_github_star` is enabled, check user's GitHub star status (`{redis_star_prefix}{user_id}` must be "true")
-2. Check user's remaining quota (total - used)
+3. Check user's remaining quota (total - used)
-3. Allow request to proceed if remaining quota > 0
+4. Allow request to proceed if remaining quota > 0
-4. Increment used quota by 1 if deduction trigger header is present
+5. Increment used quota by 1 if deduction trigger header is present

+**GitHub Star Check**:
+- When `check_github_star` is set to `true`, the system will first check if the user has starred the GitHub project
+- If the value of `{redis_star_prefix}{user_id}` in Redis is not "true", a 403 error will be returned, prompting the user to star https://github.com/zgsm-ai/zgsm project
+- Only after passing the GitHub star check will the system proceed with quota check and deduction

 ### Management APIs